 7. Charge back – User fees (Click to see Fee Table)

 - There is no charge for training (up to 1 hour) or use of software.
 The instruments listed in Table 1 can be used for the rates shown.
 Time of use is based on records generated by time tracking software associated with the instruments and logbook records.
 An account number must be furnished for invoicing prior to using the instruments.
 If an instrument is used on an hourly basis, the supervisor will receive an invoice from the fiscal office during the month following the service period.
 Users can also purchase instrument time at a bulk rate, which is invoiced following the first month of instrument usage.

 8. Acknowledgement in Publications

 The existence of core facilities depends in part on proper acknowledgment in publications and grants, and it enables the core to obtain financial support so essential services can be provided in the most economical way possible.
 Therefore, it is imperative that you acknowledge the HSMIC in all peer-reviewed publications and grant applications in which data was obtained using HSMIC equipment, expertise, or services.
-Suggested wording for acknowledgment is: “Some of the data generated for this research was acquired at the UH Health Sciences Microscopy and Imaging Core, which is supported in part by grants P30CA071789 and 5G12MD007601 from the National Institutes of Health.“ It would be appreciated if you sent a copy of any published paper or grant application title in which the core was acknowledged to the HSMIC director.
+Suggested wording for acknowledgment is: “Some of the data generated for this research was acquired at the UH Health Sciences Microscopy and Imaging Core.“ It would be appreciated if you sent a copy of any published paper or grant application title in which the core was acknowledged to the HSMIC director.
 In addition, if any facility personnel make a substantial intellectual and/or experimental contribution to a publication, they should be considered for co-authorship.
 We recommend scientists follow the “ABRF Recommended Guidelines for Authorship on Manuscripts”.